 Judicial vs. Administrative Relief

 Many citizenship applicants in Wheaton have heard that they can sue the federal government if their application is delayed for too long.
 While there are effective options available in the courts, it is necessary to approach delay through administrative channels first before proceeding to court.

 If a citizenship delay lawyer in Wheaton could help resolve the problem through the administrative agency handling the case, the results may take effect much sooner and costs involved could be lower.
 Moreover, if judicial action becomes necessary, the court will want to see that an applicant has taken steps to resolve the issue without court intervention.

-Causes of Unreasonable Delays in Citizenship Cases
+What are Common Causes of Unreasonable Delays in Citizenship Cases?

 Some delays in the processing of citizenship cases affect virtually all applicants, while others are unique to one particular situation.
 U.S. Citizenship and Immigration Services (USCIS) is now expected to scrutinize applications more closely, and this increases processing time.